fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Shaytan are Enemies to Humans

 Iblis tricked Adam and Eve and managed to get them out of Heaven.
 He made himself many followers among jinn.
 So they all started leading descendands of Adam astray.
-Until the Day of Resurrection.
+This special type of jinn are called shayatin (devils).
+According to most sources, After Satan disobeyed Allah and vowed to lead humans astray, some jinns followed Satan, and they became shayatin, whose job is to lead people astray. and when a person is born, a shayatin is assigned to follow this person every day and whisper bad thoughts.

 Each person has a shaytan (or a bad jinn) assigned to follow him anywhere and misguide him and lead him astray so that he forgets about Allah, does not repent for his sins and eventually ends up in hell.